Proteolipids and Protein Lipidation

 4. Prenylated Proteins

-Whether a protein is prenylated is determined by specific amino acid sequence motifs at the carboxyl terminus, principally a CAAX sequence with cysteine (C) attached to two aliphatic amino acids (A) then to a variable carboxyl-terminal amino acid residue (X).
+Whether a protein is prenylated is determined by characteristic amino acid sequence motifs at the carboxyl terminus, principally a CAAX sequence with cysteine (C) attached to two aliphatic amino acids (A) then to a variable carboxyl-terminal amino acid residue (X).
 The nature of the X residue determines whether a protein will be farnesylated or geranylgeranylated; with a few exceptions, proteins ending in serine, methionine, alanine or glutamine are farnesylated, while proteins ending in leucine or isoleucine are geranylgeranylated.
 A single farnesylation is usual, but some dual geranylgeranylation can occur.
-Proteins involved in cellular signalling and trafficking pathways are involved mainly, and the best known of these are probably the Ras super-family (discussed above).
+Proteins that participate in cellular signalling and trafficking pathways are the main targets, and the best known of these are probably the Ras super-family (discussed above).

 The isoprenoid units are produced by the mevalonate pathway, as discussed on our web page dealing with cholesterol with farnesyl pyrophosphate as the branch-point in sterol/isoprene synthesis.
 Subsequent biosynthesis of prenylated proteins involves a concerted series of reactions in which the proteins are transported through various cellular organelles, ending mainly but not only at the plasma membrane.
-Prenylation occurs in the cytoplasm of the cell after synthesis of the protein per se, with farnesyl or geranylgeranyl pyrophosphate as the isoprenoid substrate, each catalysed by its own transferases, i.e., protein farnesyltransferase and protein geranylgeranyl transferase (two types GGT-1 and 2), respectively.
+Prenylation occurs in the cytoplasm of the cell after synthesis of the protein per se, with farnesyl or geranylgeranyl pyrophosphate as the isoprenoid substrate, each catalysed by its own transferases, four of which are known, i.e., protein farnesyltransferase (FTase) and protein geranylgeranyl transferases (three types GGTase-1/2/3).
 The enzymes transfer the isoprenoid group to the cysteine residue in the CAAX box, and enzyme-bound Zn2+ is necessary for the proper transfer of the lipid anchor.
-Cleavage of the terminal tripeptide (AAX) occurs in the endoplasmic reticulum via a specific protease, before the new terminal cysteine is enzymically methylated at the carboxyl group with S-adenosyl methionine as the methyl donor (further increasing the hydrophobicity of the proteolipid).
-GGT-2 is known to transfer two geranylgeranyl units to the C-terminal double-cysteine motif (CC or CXC) of the 'Rab' family of proteins.
+Cleavage of the terminal tripeptide (AAX) occurs in the endoplasmic reticulum via a protease, before the new terminal cysteine is enzymically methylated at the carboxyl group with S-adenosyl methionine as the methyl donor (further increasing the hydrophobicity of the proteolipid).
+GGT-2 is known to transfer two geranylgeranyl units but only to the C-terminal double-cysteine motif (CC or CXC) of the 'Rab' family of proteins and requiring Rab escort proteins.

 Prenylation of proteins